apolopena/Yubikey-WSL-SSH/README.md

 #### Best Practices

 - PIN and PUK **must** be changed from defaults on first use.
-- Store both in the in a secure password vault such as KeepassXC, with a sealed paper backup held in another secure location or given to your IT/security department.
+- Store both in a secure password vault such as **KeePassXC**, with a sealed paper backup kept in another secure location or provided to your IT/security department.
 - Use different values for PIN and PUK.
 - Never share PIN or PUK outside of approved storage methods.